Understanding the Legal Nuances of the Colorado LLC Act Can Minimize Headaches and Costly Legal Mistakes With Colorado

 Articles of Organization & Registered Agent Requirements

-The Colorado Limited Liability Company Act require business owners to file articles of incorporation with the Colorado Secretary of State (Colorado SOS).
+The Colorado Limited Liability Company Act requires business owners to file articles of incorporation with the Colorado Secretary of State (Colorado SOS).
 There is basic information that should be included.
 Under Colorado LLC laws, the business must designate a registered agent.
 This person must live in Colorado and must be over 18 years old.
 Having a registered agent is a statutory requirement and information should be current at all times.

 Colorado LLC ACT– Personal Liability Issues

 However, to enjoy the protection LLC members must abide by the Colorado Limited Liability Company Act on such things as advertising, not commingling funds and the basic requirements for business operations.
 Another advantage of forming an LLC in Colorado is that members do not have liability for negligent acts of other LLC members.
 See information on LLC vs Corporation.

 Colorado Limited Liability Company Management

 Under the basic Colorado Limited Liability Company Act, the articles of organization must assign the management of the company in its manager(s).
 If so, the LLC articles of organization or the operating agreement can spread out management responsibility among the managers – If more than one.
 Under the Colorado LLC Act, managers do not have to Colorado residents unless stated in the articles of organization or LLC operating agreement

 There are numerous legal requirements for new business owners to be aware of under the Colorado Limited Liability Company Act.
 Getting the right business advice could be beneficial.

 For additional help with Colorado LLC laws and formation or setting up a limited liability company, call our Colorado LLC lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.